How Is IBS Diagnosed: Simplified by A Gut Doctor.

-In May 2016 Rome IV criteria were reintroduced as a symptom-based criteria to diagnose IBS.
+In May 2016, Rome IV criteria were reintroduced as symptom-based criteria to diagnose IBS.

-It is widely used and still, the most accepted way of how is IBS diagnosed.
+It is widely used and still the most accepted way of diagnosing IBS.

 A simplified way to diagnose yourself with Rome criteria:

-If you started experiencing abdominal pain for a period of less than 6 months, it is probably not IBS.
+If you started experiencing abdominal pain in fewer than six months, it is probably not IBS.